JSONPlaceholder is a fantastic tool for learning REST APIs. But many teams eventually hit its limits.

 If any of those sound familiar, you've outgrown a pure fake API.

-What developers need next
+What do developers need beyond fake APIs?

 Once an app becomes interactive, teams usually need: